com-lihaoyi/scalasql/readme.md

    around their query plans being un-predictable or non-deterministic, such that even with the appropriate indices the query planner may decide not to use them.
    This is not something we can fix at the client layer

+4. **Full Coverage of SQL APIs**: the full set of SQL APIs is huge, different for each database, and ever-changing.
+We thus do not aim to have complete coverage, aiming instead for common use cases and leaving more esoteric things to the user to extend the library to support.

 # How to get there: